catalyst-cloud/catalystcloud-docs/source/kubernetes/production-considerations.rst

 to create a cluster based on the following conditions:

 - It is based on a production template
-- It is publicly accessible via the internet
+- It is publicly accessible via the Internet
 - That access will be restricted to to a single IP address

 The resulting command would look like this.